Jiwon-Han1/UKIDSSxIRAC/Making a Dataset.md

 # UKIDSS x WISE: Creating a Paired Dataset
 Aim to create paired dataset with UKIDSS and WISE image.
 <br/><br/>
-## 1. Getting Image at Data Archive
+## 1. Getting an Image at Data Archive

 ### 1.1 Image Size
 Decide the image size considering the pixels scale of UKIDSS and Wise survey.